 Torteval Scarecrow Festival

 To experience another great local tradition, check out the Torteval Scarecrow Festival.
-Every year, the south-west part of the island features a trail of 60 zany and fun locally-made scarecrows.
-The walk takes around an hour and a half, but don’t worry: there’s plenty of tea and ice-cream stalls for you to recharge yourself at, as well as bric-a-brac, arts and crafts, and delicious food stands too.
+Every year, the southwest part of the island features a trail of 60 zany and fun locally-made scarecrows.
+The walk takes around an hour and a half, but don’t worry: there are plenty of tea and ice-cream stalls for you to recharge yourself at, as well as bric-a-brac, arts and crafts, and delicious food stands too.

 Sark Sheep Racing Weekend